← Guides

 Impact of loading speed on Shopify conversions

 Have you ever waited for a page to load, hesitating between patience and clicking the "x" to close the tab?
 On Shopify, this critical moment can directly influence your conversion rate.
-Page loading speed has become a decisive factor in conversion rate optimization (CRO).
+Page load speed has become a decisive factor in conversion rate optimization (CRO).
 It affects not only the user experience but also your customers' loyalty.

 The main factors slowing down pages on Shopify and affecting Conversion Rate Optimization (CRO)